-- 2.2.1 Nine trenches were excavated within the proposed development area and all archaeological remains were excavated where appropriate and possible. - 2.2.2 Machine excavation was carried out under constant archaeological supervision with a tracked 15 ton machine using a toothless ditching bucket. - 2.2.3 The site survey was carried out using a Leica GPS fitted with Smartnet technology. - 2.2.4 Spoil, exposed surfaces and features were scanned with a metal detector.
+- 2.2.1 Four trenches (Fig. 2) were excavated to evaluate Zone C (Field 36).
+All archaeological remains were excavated where appropriate and possible. - 2.2.2 Machine excavation was carried out with a tracked 15 ton machine fitted with a toothless ditching bucket, under constant archaeological supervision. - 2.2.3 The site survey was carried out using a Leica GPS fitted with Smartnet technology. - 2.2.4 Spoil, exposed surfaces and features were scanned with a metal detector.
 All metaldetected and hand-collected finds were retained for inspection, other than those which were obviously modern. - 2.2.5 All archaeological features and deposits were recorded using OA East's pro-forma sheets.
-Trench locations, plans and sections were recorded at appropriate scales and colour and monochrome photographs were taken of all relevant features and deposits. - 2.2.6 No bulk samples were taken, as there were no deposits considered appropriate for environmental sampling encountered. - 2.2.7 The site conditions were dry and sunny.
+Trench locations, plans and sections were recorded at appropriate scales and colour and monochrome photographs were taken of all relevant features and deposits. - 2.2.6 No bulk samples were taken, as no deposits were considered appropriate for environmental sampling - 2.2.7 The site conditions were dry and sunny.